Breast and Cervical Cancer Control Navigation Program

 In the event of a diagnosis of breast or cervical cancer through the BC3NP, a woman may be eligible for Medicaid coverage.
 If eligible, Medicaid will pay for all of her medical expenses for as long as she is being treated for the cancer.
 Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BC3NP.

 A woman remains eligible for Medicaid coverage until:

 - Her health professional deems the woman is free from cancer an will not require continued cancer therapy or

-- She no longer meets the eligibility criteria for this program (e.g., has obtained creditable insurance coverage, has reached the age of 65 and has Medicare Part B, or has an income that exceeds 250 percent of the federal poverty level).
+- She no longer meets the eligibility criteria for this program (e.g., has obtained creditable insurance coverage, has reached the age of 65 and has Medicare Part B, or has an income that exceeds 250 percent of the federal poverty level (FPL)).

-Note: Women who are illegal aliens, although eligible for BCCCNP services, cannot receive Medicaid coverage.
+Note: Women who are illegal aliens, although eligible for BC3NP services, cannot receive Medicaid coverage.
 Federal law limits Medicaid coverage to citizens and legal aliens.

 Where Are These Services Available?

-Women throughout Michigan may seek these services from over 700 contracted BCCCNP providers across the state.
+Women throughout Michigan may seek these services from over 700 contracted BC3NP providers and FQHCs across the state.
 Services are also available through the tribal health clinics of seven federally recognized Indian tribes.

-Any Michigan woman, ages 40 through 64, can call 1-800-922-MAMM to obtain a local phone number to talk to the BCCCNP coordinating agency closest to her home.
+Any Michigan woman, ages 21 through 64, can call 844-446-8727 to obtain a local phone number to talk to the BC3NP coordinating agency closest to her home.
 The local agency will assess each woman for program eligibility based on age and income, and provide an appointment to a health care provider or clinic near her home.

 *Please Note: You will need Adobe Acrobat Reader to view, print and/or save these files once you have downloaded them.
 If you need a free copy of Adobe Acrobat Reader, please click here .